-- All 39 counties with data by use classification satisfy this test for residential property. - 32 counties satisfy this test for nonresidential property, while 7 do not; one county did not have sufficient sales to sample.
+- All 39 counties with data by use classification satisfy this test for residential property. - 29 counties satisfy this test for nonresidential property, while 10 do not.

 The coefficient of dispersion (COD) is the most commonly used measure of appraisal uniformity.
 It measures, on average, how far each property's ratio is away from the median ratio.
 It is expressed as a percentage of the median.
 A smaller COD indicates more uniform assessment.